kubevirt/user-guide/workloads/controllers/offline-virtual-machine.md

-# OfflineVirtualMachine
+# VirtualMachine

-An _OfflineVirtualMachine_  provides additional management capabilities to a VirtualMachine inside the cluster.
+An _VirtualMachine_  provides additional management capabilities to a VirtualMachineInstance inside the cluster.
 That includes:

  * ABI stability
  * Start/stop/restart capabilities on the controller level
- * Offline configuration change with propagation on VirtualMachine recreation
+ * Offline configuration change with propagation on VirtualMachineInstance recreation
- * Ensure that the VirtualMachine is running if it should be running
+ * Ensure that the VirtualMachineInstance is running if it should be running

 It focuses on a 1:1 relationship between the controller instance and a virtual machine instance.
 In many ways it is very similar to a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with `spec.replica` set to `1`.

-## How to use an OfflineVirtualMachine
+## How to use an VirtualMachine

-An OfflineVirtualMachine will make sure that a VirtualMachine object with an identical name will be present in the cluster, if `spec.running` is set to `true`.
-Further it will make sure that a VirtualMachine will be removed from the cluster if `spec.running` is set to `false`.
+An VirtualMachine will make sure that a VirtualMachineInstance object with an identical name will be present in the cluster, if `spec.running` is set to `true`.
+Further it will make sure that a VirtualMachineInstance will be removed from the cluster if `spec.running` is set to `false`.

 ### Starting and stopping

-After creating an OfflineVirtualMachine it can be switched on or off like this:
+After creating an VirtualMachine it can be switched on or off like this:

 ```bash
 # Start the virtual machine: